Best Balance Bikes for 4 Year Olds

 ✔️ Did you know? - many kids ovelap the use of a pedal bike and a balance bike, riding both for a period of time.
 This is because even if they have mastered a pedal bike, balance bikes are so much fun and young children can over go much faster on them.

 It has a seat range from 37 to 48 cms so you can adust the seat to the correct height for your child.
 And it can be quickly and easily adjusted with the seat post release clamp - no tools required!

 ✔️ Did you know? - the seat height on a balance bike should measure at least 2.5cm (1 inch) less than a child's inseam so they can put their feet flat on the floor to push the bike along.
 Check how to measure a child's inseam here.
 The inseam (inside leg measurement) is the most important factor when deciding on which balance bike to buy.
 The age of the child is largely irrelevant!

 Their deluxe balance bike is aimed at kids between 3 and 5 years old.
-It has an adjustable seat height of 45 to 55cm.
-To know whether the seat height is right for your child, measure their inseam.
-Ideally the seat height you want should measure at least 1 inch less than their inseam so that they can get on and off easily and be able to push the bike along with their feet easily.
+It has an adjustable seat height ranging from 38cm to 44cm from the ground.
+Make sure you measure your child's inseam to ensure its suitability.
+Ideally, the seat height you want should measure at least 1 inch less than their inseam so that they can get on and off easily and be able to push the bike along with their feet.

 The 12 inch wheels are air filled so this bike will offer comfort when riding.
 Many balance bikes have solid rubber tyres but air-filled tyres are better for riding on uneven surfaces - just like on pedal bikes.
 They also offer more stability and grip and are better on wet surfaces so great when it's been raining.
 Rear suspension absorbs shock, again ensuring a smooth ride.